orihikarna/qmk_ergodash_emacs_keymap/README.md

 This is because such non-basic keycodes will be handled in the later stage of process_record chain, and the generated keycodes will never be passed to this module.
 In order to realize features similar to LT, MT, however, you can use a method used in `keymap.c` where tapping is handled within `process_record_user()` and the generated keycodes are passed to `process_record_emacs()` to allow for this module to handle them.
 A limitation of this method is that it cannot enjoy keyrepeat by OS because the tapping will only be sent when the key is released.

-* If this module is used, Windows' ALT menu (single tappint of ALT) will be disabled.
+* If this module is used, Windows' ALT menu (a single tap of ALT) will be disabled.

-## How to use emacs mode
+## How to use Emacs mode

-Because QMK is changing actively, this repository is not a fork of the entire qmk_firmware repository, but is a submodule that is expected to be cloned under some specific keymap directory.
+Because QMK is changing actively, this repository is not a fork of the entire qmk_firmware repository, but is a submodule which is expected to be cloned under some specific keymap directory.

 For example:
 ```